Strange500/Folder-scan-anime/README.md

 you will need to create a txt file where the variable "listeanime" will be stored

+if you want to encode file from another computer you will need to setup an ftp server and change path for txt file etc in ftp download directory

 Usage
 =====
 put file in a directory and change path in file and then lauch with .bat file or whatever you can set scripts to lauch with ecrontab -e or in windows by task manager